pkj002/califo_work/C5CCA_SN/README.md

 This repository contains scripts, processed datasets, and analysis outputs associated with the study:
 “From intermittent to persistent chill insufficiency in California’s specialty crops”

 ## Data Availability

-Processed datasets used in this study are publicly available on Zenodo:
+Processed datasets used in this study are publicly available on Zenodo: https://doi.org/10.5281/zenodo.20058559

-https://doi.org/10.5281/zenodo.20058559

 ## Repository Contents

-- `plot_data_published/` : processed datasets used for figure generation
-- `scripts/` : analysis and visualization scripts
-- `figures/` : generated figures and outputs
+Python scripts and workflows used to generate figures and analyses presented in the manuscript.

 ## Data Sources
 The analyses use publicly available datasets including:
 - GRIDMET meteorological observations
 - LOCA2 downscaled CMIP6 climate projections
 - ECMWF seasonal forecast products